cfe-lab/CFEIntact/README.md

 In addition, for local installations, `pip` and `virtualenv` are also required, and can be installed using the commands listed above.

-Finally, the pipeline requires that the MAFFT multiple sequence aligner be installed.
+The pipeline also requires that the MAFFT multiple sequence aligner be installed.
 Again, one of:

 ```
 sudo apt install mafft